-Since the first Paralympic Games in Rome in 1960, swimming has been one of the main sports of the Paralympics.
-Like the Olympic Games, competitors measure their skills in freestyle, backstroke, butterfly, breaststroke and medley events.
+Since the first Paralympic Games in Rome, Italy, in 1960, Para-swimming has been a feature of the Paralympic program.
+Like the Olympic Games, competitors measure their skills in backstroke, breaststroke, butterfly, freestyle and medley events.

 Male and female athletes with a physical, vision or intellectual impairment are eligible to compete.
 Athletes are classified based on their functional ability to perform each stroke.

 The International Swimming Federation’s rules are followed with a few modifications, such as optional platform or in-water starts for some races, and the use of signals or ‘tappers’ for swimmers with a vision impairment.
 No prostheses or assistive devices are permitted.